Pen-Pal Passion Is Revived In Broadway's 'She Loves Me'

 BAXLEY: (As Ms. Ritter, singing) It's too nice a day to be inside shoveling soap.
 I have no more energy whatsoever.
 Does anybody mind if I take the day off?

-GROSS: Sheldon Harnick, Scott Ellis, welcome to FRESH AIR.
-Congratulations on this new production, I so thoroughly enjoyed it.
+TERRY GROSS, BYLINE: Sheldon Harnick, Scott Ellis, welcome to FRESH AIR.
+Congratulations on this new production.
+I so thoroughly enjoyed it.
 So let's start with the opening song that we just heard, and then we'll kind of pull back and talk about this new revival.
 Sheldon Harnick, what was your job with the opening song that sets the scene for the whole show?

 SHELDON HARNICK: It was to set the style of the show, which is an intimate show, and to introduce the people who worked in the shop as economically as possible.
 And also, because this was not a huge show with a lot of big numbers and it was an intimate show stylistically, it seemed useful to introduce the audience to that at the very top of the show.

-GROSS: And Scott, in directing the opening number, as we're getting introduced to each person, the way you've directed it each kind of person enters from a different part of the stage and sing their few bars.
+GROSS: And, Scott, in directing the opening number, as we're getting introduced to each person, the way you've directed it each kind of person enters from a different part of the stage and sings their few bars.
 And it - just, like, the timing is so beautiful.
 Can you talk about what you tried to do in the opening number in terms of the direction?

 SCOTT ELLIS: So as Sheldon just said, it's such a beautiful opening because it does introduce all the characters.
 And staging-wise, the set is the perfumery and then with - the outside of the world is Budapest.
 So I just decided to use as much of the environment as I could to introduce each character, including going down the aisles.
 So it sort of gives them each a special sort of moment to be introduced and for an audience to see it.